 S. African minister’s wife gets 12 years for drug running

-Sheryl Cwele, the wife of South Africa's intelligence minister, was sentenced to 12 years in prison Friday for drug trafficking after being convicted of hiring young women as mules.
+Sheryl Cwele, the wife of South Africa's intelligence minister, was sentenced to 12 years in prison on Friday for drug trafficking after being convicted of hiring young women as mules.

 Cwele’s Nigerian co-accused, Frank Nabolisa, was also jailed for 12 years at the Pietermaritzburg High Court in the eastern province of KwaZulu-Natal.